dashingsoft/pyarmor/docs/topic/repack.rst

 * Unpacking this executable to a temporary folder
 * Replacing the scripts in bundle with obfuscated ones
-* Appedning runtime files to the bundle in this temporary folder
+* Appending runtime files to the bundle in this temporary folder
-* Repacking this temporary folder to an executable file and overwite the old
+* Repacking this temporary folder to an executable file and overwrite the old

 Packing obfuscated scripts manually
 ===================================